bashbunni/dotfiles/README.md

 ## Doom Emacs

-To get the clipboard working on Linux, you need `xclip` installed.
+To get the clipboard working on x11, you need `xclip` installed.
 I think I installed it with
 1. `<M-x> package install`
 2. `xclip`